Trade Forex Trading

 Retail Prices Index

-Measures of inflation are vital tools for economists, business and government.
+Measures of inflation are vital tools for economists, business & government.
 The Bank of England’s Monetary Policy Committee sets UK interest rates on the basis of a target figure for inflation set by Chancellor of the Exchequer.

 Wage agreements, pensions and change in benefit levels are often linked directly to the RPI.
 Utility regulators impose restrictions on price movements based on the RPI.